top of page

 There is one main reason the two islands are so different: Rhodes has an airport and Symi does not.
 A larger, more touristically established island the first, one for those in the know the second.

 I have been to Greece several times and I always find it somewhat tricky to choose which location to visit; there are just so many islands and all of them seem so pretty and unique that, in the past, making a decision proved so difficult that I actually left it altogether and went elsewhere.
-But last year my partner in crime and I were quite determined and, boy, did we choose well.
+But last year my partner in crime and I were quite determined and, boy, did we choose well, so read up to find out about another amazing Greek holiday.

 Getting to Rhodes from London is easy enough, if a little long, nearly four hours flight.